Austin Real Estate Market Trends and Forecasting for 20225 Jan Rebecca Yazzie

 Rental prices have increased by 93% over the last 10 years, thanks to the same housing shortage that is affecting home prices.
 This rent increase is the highest in the country.
 Kevin P. Scanlan, 2019 President of ABOR, explained that apartments are at an average occupancy of 95 to 99%, allowing them to raise rent prices due to high demand.

-Although rent remains high, ApartmentList reported that 2020 saw a decrease of 5.4% from December of 2019.
-The median rent for a 2 bedroom apartment in Austin still sits at $1,440, above the national average of $1,090.
+Rents remain high and are rising rapidly, ApartmentList reported that 2021 saw an increase of 24.3% in Austin.
+The median rent for a 2 bedroom apartment in Austin still sits at $1,821, above the national average.

 Consistently ranked in the top three Best Places to Live by US News and World Report, Austin has long been attractive to those looking to relocate.
 The robust job market, lifestyle, events, and numerous public spaces draw those looking for a better quality of life.